 Our route is a circular one, but whenever you are with tree sleuth Paul, you can’t be certain he won’t lead off-route to show you another exotic tree.
 No wonder Hackney can pride itself as London’s most diverse urban forest.

 Paul Wood is the author of ‘London’s Street Trees’, a beautiful and practical field guide to the city’s urban forest.
+Chosen by the Guardian as one of the Nature books of 2017.
 Paul is interested in looking at London through its street trees; how they relate to the built environment, their cultural and social history, and of course the remarkable variety of native and exotic species to be encountered as we Explore the Urban Forest.

 We will be handing out a field notebook and pencils, for you to keep your own learning journal and Paul will be signing copies of his book that will be available to purchase.